thrillcall/thrillcall-api/docs/API.md

     _Default: none_

-    Results ith updated_at columns after this date will not be returned.
+    Results with updated_at columns after this date will not be returned.

 - <a name="lat" />**lat** _float_